 - Treat infections of the at-risk arm and hand immediately.

-- Do not use the at-risk arm when having blood drawn, getting injections or having blood pressure taken if possible.
+- Do not use the at-risk arm when blood draws, getting injections, or taking blood pressure if possible.

 - Don’t cut nail cuticles.
 Instead, gently push back when they are soft.